cmaps/graphcoloring-quantumannealing/README.md

-# Results and scripts of classical and quantum versions of the travelling salesman person (TSP) and graph coloring problems.
+# results and scripts of classical and quantum versions of the travelling salesman person (TSP) and graph coloring